Implementing a financial education program at work

 Great financial education can take ordinary group retirement plans and make them exceptional.
-One of the key components of a employee sponsored plan is a the education program.
+One of the key components of an employer-sponsored plan is the education program.

 What makes a great financial education program?